ncor/atomic-di/README.md

 # Intro

-## Prerequisites

 Before reading, it's highly recommended that you familiarize yourself with the concepts of inversion of control (IoC) and dependency injection (DI), as well as DI techniques.

 If you need a container to build your application, or you are satisfied with pure dependency injection, you should definitely consider other solutions, or not use a framework at all.

 This library is an attempt to provide full-featured dependency injection **without containers**.

-## Problems and solutions

-### Lifetimes

-We can implement lifetime using static initializations together with factory functions that create instances on demand.
-However, this can introduce inconsistency into a composition code.

-This library solves this problem by allowing to resolve instances once using the same factory technique.

-### Scopes

-Often in your application you may need to resolve instances separately for different "scopes" of a program, be it a request, a transaction or a worker thread.
-This behavior can be achieved by correctly distributing transient resolutions, but at scale the complexity of this approach will only increase.

-This library solves this problem by introducing into factories (hereinafter referred to as providers) an ability to work with a map of providers to their instances, which serves as a scope.

-### Mocking

-Testability is an important part of every application.
-IoC handles this very well, but to perform a unit test we still need to resolve modules.
-To ensure testing without side effects, developers often use mocking - replacing implementations with others with the same behavior.
-We can rebuild modules manually for each unit test or group of unit tests, but at scale this approach can introduce a lot of extra manual work without any significant benefit.

-This library solves this problem by allowing you to use factories that have been defined for a main application build.
-It's enough to create a map of mock providers to providers with the same interface, and pass it to a provider call to replace implementations in its dependencies.

 # Installation